junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean almost chuckles.
 "Okay, yeah, I deserve this one."

 Cas's tone softens.
 "So did you find anything?
-Metatron said removing the spell might hurt you, but he didn't say anything about changing the spell or transferring it?
+Metatron said removing the spell could kill you, but he didn't say anything about changing the spell or transferring it?
 Maybe there are some loopholes we can use.
 When it comes to magic, there are very often loopholes, as I learned from human fairy tales."

 Dean's shoulders sink down.
 "He... sorta also made sure about that.
 He said the spell is bound to my soul.
 So unless I actually change my mind, the curse stays.
 And..." he blushes slightly.
 "I know I'm not going to change my mind any time soon...
 Or ever."
+He glances at Cas.

 Cas frowns deeply.
 "This is making the case very tricky then.
-Only very fundamental spell and elements can be bound directly to the soul, and the stronger the soul, the more powerful the spell is.
-Of course we don't want to hurt you or your soul."
-He pauses meaningfully for a long beat, staring at Dean's hand for another long moment, before looking up to meet Dean's eyes.
+Only very fundamental spell and elements can be bound directly to the soul, and the stronger the soul is, the more powerful the spell is.
+Of course we don't want to hurt you or your soul," he pauses meaningfully for a long beat, staring at Dean's hand for another long moment, before looking up to meet Dean's eyes.
 "Have you considered following the rule, picking the easier choice of the two?"

 "What?"
 Dean blinks.